medha-badamikar05/medha-dataviz-portfolio/critique-by-design.md

 *	The title is aligned with the table’s purpose and stands out with bold styling.
 *	The coffee cup icons add an aesthetic touch that connects well with the theme.
 *	The legend is clear and intuitive, requiring no extra effort to interpret.
-*	(A personal note: the coffee imagery resonates well, perhaps because data feels more engaging when tied to something relatable like coffee.)
+*	A personal note: the coffee imagery resonates well, perhaps because data is personal.
 ### What Didn’t Work Well:
 *	The numeric values appear scattered without any visible pattern (e.g., increasing or decreasing), which reduces readability.
 *	The drink size in brackets is redundant—this detail could instead be conveyed once in the table header.